How to Get a Security Guard License in Washington

 Tips for Success

-• Budget approximately $850 for your Washington license: This includes $100 in application fees, $0 for the exam, and education costs.
+- Budget approximately $850 for your Washington license: This includes $100 in application fees, no exam fee, and education costs.
 Once licensed, plan for $100 in renewal fees every 2 years.

 Frequently Asked Questions